Wildlife Habitat Programs

 State-sponsored conservation programs include the Nebraska Game and Parks Commission’s Private Lands Wetland Initiative for wetland development.
 This program requires the landowner to sign a contract of varying duration.

 In addition to joint programs with Natural Resources Districts, Pheasants Forever or Ducks Unlimited programs provide incentives for creating habitat.
-Kyle Yrkoski, district forester for the Upper Big Blue NRD, can provide current information on these programs.
-He can be reached by calling (402) 362-6601 or email: trees@upperbigblue.org.
+For more info on these programs, call (402) 362-6601 or email trees@upperbigblue.org.

 The NRD co-sponsors a wildlife habitat enhancement program with the NGPC.
 The program, WILD Nebraska, has consolidated several former NGPC programs including the Wildlife Habitat Improvement Program (WHIP), the Wetland Initiative Program (WIP), the Conservation Reserve Program-Management Access Program (CRP-MAP), the Seasonal Habitat Improvement Program (SHIP), the Cooperative Roadside Seeding Program (RSP), the Upland Habitat Initiative (UHI), the Wildlife Shelterbelt Program (WSP), and the Living Snow Fence Program.